(Extracted from the Corporate Governance Report contained in the Company's 2017/18 Annual Report dated 13 September 2018)

 The Audit and Risk Management Committee is provided with sufficient resources enabling it to perform its duties.
-The updated terms of reference of the Committee are posted on the websites of the Company and HKEx.
+The specific terms of reference of the Committee are available on the websites of the Company and HKEx.

-The Audit and Risk Management Committee held three meetings during the year ended 30 June 2016.
-It had reviewed the interim and annual results of the Group and discussed and approved the relevant financial reports; reviewed the Group's internal control system, risk assessment result and internal audit activities; and discussed the audit plan for the financial year 2016/17.
-Two private sessions between the members of the Committee and the external auditor without the presence of the management had been arranged in the aforesaid meetings.
+The Audit and Risk Management Committee held three meetings during the year ended 30 June 2018.
+It had reviewed the interim and annual results of the Group and discussed and approved the relevant financial reports; reviewed the Group's risk management and internal control systems, risk assessment result and internal audit activities; and discussed the audit plan for the financial year 2017/18.
+It had also reviewed the impact of certain new accounting standards, which would be effective for the financial year 2018/19, on the consolidated financial statements of the Group.
+Two private sessions between the members of the Committee and the external auditor without the presence of management had been arranged in the aforesaid meetings.
 The attendance records of the members at the Committee meetings are set out below:

 There was no disagreement between the Board and the Audit and Risk Management Committee on the selection, appointment, resignation or dismissal of the external auditor.

 The Audit and Risk Management Committee monitors the audit and non-audit services rendered to the Group by the external auditor and ensures that the engagement of the external auditor in other non-audit services will not impair its audit independence or objectivity.
 An independence confirmation has been obtained from the external auditor which confirmed that during the course of its audit on the Group's consolidated financial statements for the year ended 30 June 2018 and thereafter to the date of the annual report, it is independent of the Group in accordance with the independence requirements of the Hong Kong Institute of Certified Public Accountants.